mph-/lcapy/doc/tutorials.rst

 configured as a transimpedance amplifier.
-In this example, the opamp is configured as an inverting differentiator, Cs models the source capacitance, Vs models the AC source voltage, R is the feedback resistor, and A is the opne-loop gain of the opamp.
+In this example, the opamp is configured as an inverting differentiator, Cs models the source capacitance, Vs models the AC source voltage, R is the feedback resistor, and A is the open-loop gain of the opamp.
 The displacement current flows through Cs.

 .. image:: examples/tutorials/opamps/opamp-displacement-current-sensor1.png